Brock Pierce: Philanthropy

-Pierce is the vice chair and spokesperson of the U.S. Marines Toys for Tots Foundation of New York, Long Island and Puerto Rico.
+Pierce is the vice chair and spokesperson of the U.S. Marines Toys for Tots Foundation of New York, Long Island, and Puerto Rico.
 In late 2021, Pierce funded a new NYPD Gaming Trucks initiative in New York City.

 Politics

 2020 presidential campaign

 On July 5, 2020, Pierce announced his candidacy for President of the United States in the 2020 election as an Independent.
 The campaign filed registration documents with the FEC on July 7.
 Pierce based his campaign around his background as an entrepreneur, and his running mate was Karla Ballard, a fellow entrepreneur.
 Pierce gained ballot access in Oklahoma on July 15, in Arkansas on August 12, Colorado on August 19. and was nominated by the New York Independence Party on August 24.
 Pierce was endorsed by venture capitalist and Bitcoin advocate Tim Draper.
 Pierce was also backed up by singer and entrepreneur Akon, who managed his presidential campaign as chief strategist.
 Pierce received just 0.03% of the votes in the election.
 On September 14, he announced that he would form a new party and run candidates in 2022.
 Jesse Ventura, former Minnesota governor, mayor, actor, and professional wrestler, also endorsed Pierce.

 Pierce proposed "America 2.0", with a government that embraces technology, and believes technology is the biggest issue for the United States' future.
 Pierce has said that he would institute a universal basic income, which could be enabled by digital currencies.
 He also supports a single-payer health-care system and the legalization of marijuana.
 Stating that the war on drugs has failed, he advocates ending federal enforcement and to pardon and expunge all non-violent cannabis crimes.
 Pierce has criticized the two-party system and has stated that he intends to start a major third party.

 The Free & Equal Elections Foundation hosted the Second Open Presidential Debate on October 8, 2020, in Denver, Colorado, with participation limited to candidates on the ballot in at least eight states.
 Participants in the debate included Pierce alongside Howie Hawkins of the Green Party, Brian Carroll of the American Solidarity Party, Don Blankenship of the Constitution Party; and Gloria La Riva of the Party for Socialism & Liberation.

 In Casper, Wyoming, Pierce announced the Independent National Convention, to be held in Cheyenne, Wyoming on October 23–24, 2020.
 Pierce said the convention would include minor, third-party candidates to share their message.
-Pierce invited independent candidate Kanye West to attend the convention along with five other confirmed independent candidates.
 Pierce is the only independent candidate to appear on the Wyoming ballot.

 On October 13, 2020, Pierce became the first presidential candidate in U.S. history to receive a vote through an app on a personal mobile phone using blockchain technology, in Utah County using the Voatz app.

 He received the endorsement of the Independence Party of New York and the Independent Party of Florida.